The Bantam Tools desktop milling machine is a 3-axis CNC mill primarily intended for product designers, educators, and hobbyists.

 They have a 30-day return policy for their products.
 It can be utilized if a defective product is delivered to you or if you are not satisfied with your purchase.

-Warranty for 1 year is provided from the date of purchase, an additional 1-year add-on warranty upgrade is also available at an extra cost.
+A 1-year warranty is provided from the date of purchase, an additional 1-year add-on warranty upgrade is also available at an extra cost.

 For purchased software, regular updates, curated projects for sample testing, advanced probing, and much more are provided.